dwongdev/sugoi-supernote/README.md

 **Note:** This is an <b>unofficial</b> Supernote repository and is not affiliated with the official <b>Supernote</b>.<br>
 Please note that all information can be found online through search engines, websites etc, and I reserve the right not to list specific content here.<br>
 <p></p>
-If there's anything that requires updating, please don't hesitate to inform me.
+If there's anything that requires updating or removing, please don't hesitate to let me know.

 ### Socials
 **Official Website:** https://supernote.com <br>